 I was standing in a crowded market in Hong Kong when I felt a gentle tap on my shoulder and a voice saying “hello!”
 When I turned around, I found a man in a monks robe, shaved head and bare feat, holding an alms bowl and gesturing towards it.
 Inside the bowl, the man had his thumbs showcasing a $100 Hong Kong dollar note, which I suppose he was suggesting was the appropriate amount for a donation.
 I politely said, “I’m sorry sir,” and moved off to find where Arienne had gone off to (bubble tea of course!).
-As I walked towards her, my mind pondered the “shocking” possibility that that man wasn’t a real monk, and was ‘shockingly’ trying to take advantage of people that didn’t know any better.
+As I walked towards her, my mind pondered the “shocking” possibility that I had just encountered a fake monk who was ‘shockingly’ trying to take advantage of people that didn’t know any better.

 Well of course that’s what he was doing, as do many other fake monks in what has unfortunately become a very common practice in Vietnam, Cambodia, Laos, Thailand and Malaysia.
 While the fake monk I met in Hong Kong was pretty easy for me to spot, I found that I didn’t really know enough about Buddhist monks and the process with which they receive alms from people.
 That was until recently, when I read a poster outside of a temple in Melaka, Malaysia titled “Don’t be Conned: Eliminate the Bogus Monk.”
 The poster had some very helpful information on the way with which proper monks receive alms and, therefore, how to tell them apart from the fakes.
 Finding the information so useful, I thought I would share it with you.